How Much Compensation For Medical Negligence Claims

 The aim of compensation for medical negligence is to put an individual in the same set of financial circumstances he/she was in before the accident that caused the injury; it also aims to recompense any suffering.
 Figures are therefore heavily dependent on the individual facts of a case and are difficult to predict.
 Past cases of medical negligence have begun with small figure settlements in the thousands whereas some, albeit on rare occasions, have received 7 figure settlements.

-A recent case involving breast surgery gone wrong at a Barnsley Hospital between 2005 – 2008, saw 6 women receive a total of £1.2 million in compensation from the NHS, equalling approximately £45,000 each.
+A recent case involving breast surgery gone wrong at a Barnsley Hospital between 2005 – 2008, saw 6 women receive a total of £1.2 million in compensation from the NHS, equaling approximately £45,000 each.
 The women suffered leaking, scarring and infections.
-Another case involving a children’s author who was left with permanent blurred vision in one eye following laser eye surgery at an Ultralase Clinic in Guilford, involved the victim, Jan Fearnley, collecting £250,000 in compensation.
+Another case involving a children’s author who was left with permanently blurred vision in one eye following laser eye surgery at an Ultralase Clinic in Guilford, involved the victim, Jan Fearnley, collecting £250,000 in compensation.
 Her loss of 5 years’ earnings was considered in the settlement in acknowledgement of her inability to perform her job working with children’s picture books.

 Stories like these often make headlines but there are a plethora of minor injuries and conditions acquired as the result of someone else’s mistake which gain suitable amounts of compensation.
 Even if you think your injury is small, it is worth getting expert legal advice on how much you are likely to receive.

 Apart from in exceptional circumstances, you must make your claim within 3 years of the injury/accident occurring.
-Once your claim has been validated, you will undergo medical assessment from a medical consultant.
+Once your claim has been validated, you will undergo a medical assessment from a medical consultant.

 Beginning a claim for medical negligence can mark the start of a long journey for some clients.
 Fine details of the case need to be examined, often including those of a personal nature.
 However, all these elements are important in our ultimate aim of getting you the maximum amount of compensation you deserve.